-The necessary plant to carry out the prescribed test must be provided by the Customer for the duration of the test.
+The necessary plant to carry out the prescribed test must be provided by The Contractor for the duration of the test.

-No changes to the equipment shall occur on site without agreement in advance.

-Any proposed changes to the technical records provided prior to equipment delivery must be communicated clearly and agreed in advance.
+No changes to the equipment shall occur on site without agreement in advance with The Employer.
+Any proposed changes to the technical records provided prior to equipment delivery must be communicated clearly to The Employer and agreed in advance.